 For perspective, Bitcoin was the first digital currency to rise above $30,000 in January 2021.
 And within three months, it rose over twice as much to a record high of $64,642.40.
 But then it fell again briefly beneath $30,000 in June again.

 How to Buy: Cryptocurrencies can be bought online, at ATMs and in person.
 Though the most common place to purchase this digital currency is at a cryptocurrency exchange.
-SmartAsset’s review of the best Bitcoin trading platforms in 2021 could help you pick an exchange for your needs.
+SmartAsset’s review of the best Bitcoin trading platforms could help you pick an exchange for your needs.

 529 plans are often compared with 401(k) plans because both are professionally-managed investment portfolios that allow investors to contribute funds tax-free.